 When you have back pain, should you have a hard or soft mattress?

-An intermediate firmness level is generally recommended.
+A medium firmness level is generally recommended.
 Avoid mattresses that are too soft, which can cause poor back posture.

 Which mattress is best for back pain?